neno2000/njLocal/README.md

 # njLocal
-NodeJs Local server to improve development productivity,
+NodeJs Local server to improve development productivity

 Functionality:

 1 .
 Avoid CSRF problems by making external services available in the localdomain.